Beautiful places to visit in Amsterdam

 The history of Keukenhof Flower Gardens dates back to the 15th century when a vegetable and fruit garden was established on the site that supplied Castle Teylingen’s kitchen.
 The Keukenhof Flower Gardens were established in 1923 by Louis Paul Zocher, a landscape architect, and Jan David Zocher, a landscape architect.
 Later, the Zochers also designed Amsterdam’s famous Vondelpark.
 The first spring flower show saw 236,000 people.
 Each year, around 100 flower growers display their bulbs in beautiful gardens and host flower shows.

-The Keukenhof Gardens 2022 season will be the largest in history, with approximately 7 million flowers coloring the grounds.
+The Keukenhof Gardens 2022 season was the largest in history, with approximately 7 million flowers coloring the grounds.
 It is located in Lisse, Netherlands, about a 30-minute drive from Amsterdam.
 The 32-hectare park is the most extensive flower garden in the world.
 Each year, gardeners plant approximately 7 million bulbs from 800 tulip varieties.
 The process of planting bulbs takes three months.
 This is more than the time that the park is open.
 Dutch bulb farmers provide all bulbs for free.
 It is must visit place when your travel to Amsterdam.
 Enjoy a fun-filled day with your loved ones by booking Keukenhof Tickets, and don’t forget to bring the best camera, as the place offers some fantastic picturesque views worth capturing.

 Amsterdam Canal Cruise